 Cut the pepper in half lengthwise.

-Scrap off all of the seeds and trim off the stem end.
+Scrap off all of the seeds and trim the stem end.

-Cut the roasted Anaheim pepper into thin julienne strips.
+Cut the roasted Anaheim pepper into long thin strips.

-Set half of the Anaheim pepper strips aside and save the other half for another recipe.
+Set half of the Anaheim pepper strips aside and save the extra for another recipe.

-Boil 5 small Yukon Gold potatoes in water, till they are blanched and still firm.
-(Do not cook the potatoes till they become soft!)
+Blanch 5 small Yukon Gold potatoes in boiling salted water, till they become halfway cooked and so they are still firm.

 Cool the potatoes under cold running water.